Online Graduate Certificate in Fraud and Forensic Accounting Skip to Main Content

 View Course Catalog

-Careers and Salary
+Careers and salary

 Demand for forensic accountants and fraud examiners is growing rapidly, with jobs projected to increase by 20% or more and over 54,000 new positions expected by 2029 — creating strong career opportunities in accounting, criminal justice, and business.